kollenl/training-r-intro/1-Introduction-to-R/readme.md

 software that must be installed.
 RStudio is a nice integrated development environment (IDE) that makes it much easier to use R.

 To download R, [see this page](https://cran.r-project.org/).
 You will need to select the version that is compatible with your operating system (PC or Mac).
 Accept the default options during the installation.

 Once you have installed R, you can open the program itself.
-On PC, if you have selected the desktop shortcut during installation, the R icon will look like this:
+On a PC, if you have selected the desktop shortcut during installation, the R icon will look like this:

 ![](img/r_icon.png)